jimhigson/oboe.js/src/README.md

    things happen.
-`streamingXhr.js` A basic wrapper around the browser's XHR to provide a streaming interface `pubsub.js` A nano event handling thing `instance-api.js` Defines the interface that is available on Oboe instances `lib/polyfillspubsub.js` Compatability with IE8 and IE9
+`streamingXhr.js` A basic wrapper around the browser's XHR to provide a streaming interface `pubsub.js` A nano event handling thing `instance-api.js` Defines the interface that is available on Oboe instances `functional.js` Higher-order functions for programming javascript in a functional style `lib/polyfillspubsub.js` Compatability with IE8 and IE9

 When the source is built into the distributable js, a single object is exposed at window.oboe